 Record the name of your Partner in the Google sheet for the day and the names of your Circle in a different Google sheet.
 Each person does this, even though doing so leads to duplication.
 Also, in a different sheet, record the names of the students in your Circle.
 (Don’t stress about spelling.)

 There are several ways to earn group participation points in class.

 Imperator: Each Group will have a class Imperator, someone who helps to organize a study group, coordinate activities with other Groups, and so on.
 Imperators make everyone feel welcome, first by learning everyone’s name and, then, by introducing classmates to each other.
 Imperators must be able to get to class 10 minutes early.
 Role of Imperators is ensuring that everyone in a Group knows each other.

 Scribe: We need note-takers, four students for each day.
-Meet for a meal at least one week prior to your class, take a selfie and post to Piazza.
+Meet for a meal at least one week prior to your class, take a selfie and post to Slack.
 They work separately, but will still be partnered with someone so they can participate in coding.
-After class, the four scribes get together and create one unified set of notes, which must be posted to Piazza before 11:55 PM that evening.
+After class, the four scribes get together and create one unified set of notes, which must be posted to Slack before 11:55 PM that evening.

 Course assistants are available for one-on-one or small group meetings outside of their regularly scheduled Study Halls.
 These meetings may not be used to work on the next problem set.
 That is what regular Study Halls are for.
 The most common purpose of these meetings is to review the questions/answers from past problem sets and exams, the better to set a solid foundation for students moving forward.
 A second purpose is to provide help for the final projects.
 Process: